According to the story handed down through the family, Gasparo was born in Venice of the noble and ancient Grimani family.

 Francis James Grimani *** (1782 - 1867)

 Francis was baptised in Marylebone, London, 22 May 1782 but also lived in Paris and Bath.
 He became a Civil Servant (Excise Office) and lived at 17 Great Winchester Street, London (1808).
-Living in Islington, he married Elizabeth Parry, the daughter of Roger Parry and Elizabeth Read, at All Hallows, London Wall, 1 July 1810.
-Francis was 28, Elizabeth 31.
-They lived at 33 Westmorland Place, City Road (1813) and at 48 Strand (1821).
-Francis painted several miniatures, some of which were exhibited at the Royal Academy, including one of his wife.

 Their marriage produced no children, and about 1822 Elizabeth ran off with Mr. John Lancaster Lane, lieutenant of the 73 Foot.
 Francis tracked them down and challenged Lane to a duel.
-A scuffle ensued, resulting in Lane's landlady being accidentally shot in the leg and Francis and Lane both ending up in court.

 Elizabeth lived to the age of 64 and died at 11 Colebrook Row, Islington on 13th July 1852.
 Her death certificate describes her as "the wife of Francis Grimani".
 No evidence of a divorce has been found.
-Francis remarried.

-Elizabeth McLoughlin
+Elizabeth McLoughlin *** (c.1816 - 1876)

 Elizabeth was born in Buncrana, Donegal, Ireland, about 1816.
-The family probably emigrated to Liverpool as a Catharine McLoughlin (Elizabeth's sister?) was godmother there to her first child.
+The family probably emigrated to Liverpool, as a Catharine McLoughlin (Elizabeth's sister?) was godmother there to her first child.

 They were married at St. Nicholas Church parish, Liverpool, 10 December 1833.
-Francis was 51, Elizabeth about 17.
-In 1836 they were living at Christian Street, Liverpool.
-They also lived in Culmore, Londonderry, Ireland, probably from 1838 to about 1848-50.
+Francis was 51, Elizabeth about 17 and 3 months pregnant.
+In 1835 they were living at Fontenoy Street,

-In 1851 they were living at Good Wood House, Jersey.
 Francis, now aged 68, was a 'gentleman, fund holder and annuitant'.
-They had an Irish maid servant living with them (from Londonderry), and the children were 'instructed at home'.
-In 1856 they were in Plymouth, 8 Oxford Street in 1861.
-Francis was now 'a retired accountant'.
+They had an Irish maid servant living with them (from Culmore), and the children (seven of them) were 'instructed at home'.

 Francis died 27 September 1867 at 2 Haddington Terrace, Greenwich, aged 85.
 Elizabeth died at 26 Florence Road, New Cross, 18 April 1876, aged 59.